 To produce the lexicographically smallest permutation, we want to place smaller numbers as early as possible.
 The string tells us the relationship between consecutive elements: 'I' means increasing, 'D' means decreasing.
 When we encounter a sequence of 'D's, we need to reverse the order of those numbers.
 A stack naturally handles this: push numbers onto the stack during 'D' sequences, then pop them all when we hit an 'I' (or the end), which reverses their order.

-1 to n:i-1 is 'I', push i onto the stack, then pop all elements from the stack into the result.i onto the stack.n+1 onto the stack and pop all remaining elements into the result.class Solution:
+• If the character at position i-1 is 'I', push i onto the stack, then pop all elements from the stack into the result.

 def findPermutation(self, s: str) -> List[int]: